kammitama5/kammitama5.github.io/_posts/2018-11-25-Sunday-November-25th.md

   ## I've mostly downloaded and bookmarked these

   - But I'd like to come back to them as I gain a better understanding.
+Maybe someone else will find them useful as they're all in one place.